 - 1/2 tablespoon salt

-- Heat vegetable oil, half an inch deep, in a frying pan over medium heat.
+- Heat vegetable oil, about a quarter of an inch deep, in a frying pan over medium heat.
 Add the pork pieces, being careful not to crowd them.
 Cook, turning occasionally, until pork is done.
 Our parents cook each batch for about 15 to 20 minutes.
 You may prefer your pork to be less well done, in which case, you can cook it for less time.

 - Once cooked, sprinkle with salt and pepper to taste, and with some lemon juice if you like.